prahladyeri/prahladyeri.github.io/_posts/2024-10-17-guide-to-foss-forums.md

 ### 15. **[Mozilla Discourse](https://discourse.mozilla.org)**
    - **Overview**: Mozilla, the organization behind Firefox, provides a Discourse forum for users and developers to discuss its various open-source projects, from browsers to privacy tools.
-   - **Why Join?**: It's an opportunity to directly influence one of the most prominent open-source organizations and engage with Mozilla’s developer community.
+   - **Why Join?**: It`s an opportunity to directly influence one of the most prominent open-source organizations and engage with Mozilla’s developer community.

 ### 16. **[Apache Software Foundation Mailing Lists](https://lists.apache.org)**
    - **Overview**: The Apache Software Foundation offers mailing lists that function as forums for open-source projects under its umbrella, including Hadoop, Spark, and HTTP Server.